Banco Comercial Português

 Banco Comercial Português (BCP, lit.
 'Portuguese Commercial Bank') is a Portuguese bank that was founded in 1985 and is the largest private bank in the country.
 BCP is a member of the Euronext 100 stock index and its current chief executive officer is Miguel Maya Dias Pinheiro.
 BCP is based in Porto, but its operations are headquartered in Oeiras, Greater Lisbon.
 It operates a branch brand-dubbed and restyled in 2004 as Millennium BCP as well as Banque BCP and ActivoBank.

 It has nearly 4.3 million customers throughout the world and over 695 branches in Portugal.
 It was ranked at number 1,633 of the world's largest companies in 2023.

 BCP has been designated as a Significant Institution since the entry into force of European Banking Supervision in late 2014, and as a consequence is directly supervised by the European Central Bank.

 History

 BCP was founded in 1985 by Jardim Gonçalves and a group of investors from the Porto region.

-Since 2004, it operates a branch brand-dubbed and restyled as Millennium BCP, following a process of amalgamating all the brand names and complete incorporation of all commercial structures of the group's retail banking: